greengorych/greengorych.io/docs/about/terms-of-use.md

 By using the materials on this website, you agree that:

-- you do so at your own risk
+- You do so at your own risk.
-- you take full responsibility for the results of applying the information and code
+- You take full responsibility for the results of applying the information and code.
-- the author is not liable for any direct or indirect damages, including loss of data or profit
+- The author is not liable for any direct or indirect damages, including loss of data or profit.

+[blog]: ../index.md
+[reference]: ../reference/index.md
+[license-cc-by-sa]: license-cc-by-sa.md
+[license-mit]: license-mit.md